nodeGame/NDDB/README.md

     $ npm install # will load all necessary dependencies
     $ npm test # will run the test suite against nddb.js

+# ChangeLog

+0.2

+  - Introduced indexing.
+Indexes are created with NDDB.h() or the alias NDDB.hash()
+  - NDDB.set() was already deprecated and it has been removed.
+NDDB.c() or the alias NDDB.compare() should be used
+  - NDDB.init() can sets the configuration of the database

 ## License

 Copyright (C) 2012 Stefano Balietti